Decoding the Mysteries of RNA Methylation: Exploring Bisulfite Sequencing

 Functional Characterization:

-By correlating RNA methylation patterns with gene expression, researchers can investigate the functional consequences of m5C modifications.
+Researchers can investigate the functional consequences of m5C modifications by correlating RNA methylation patterns with gene expression.
 Understanding how RNA methylation influences mRNA stability, alternative splicing, translation efficiency, and RNA-protein interactions provides valuable insights into post-transcriptional gene regulation.

 Disease Mechanisms: